January 5th, 2019

-Some thirty years ago I began to write a short story about the native Miami Indians of Southern Florida where I once lived -- and over the years, the story grew into a more complex research book project that focused on how the natives of the New World could have influenced the subject of Atlantis.
+Some thirty-five years ago I began to write a short story about the native Miami Indians of Southern Florida where I once lived -- and over the years, the story grew into a more complex research book project that focused on how the natives of the New World could have influenced the subject of Atlantis.

 In 1988, I self published the book entitled: SPIRIT OF ATLANTIS / The Treasure Adventure -- and received the following press review from the former Editor of THE FREE PRESS, Dave Whitney on 7/12/89.

 "If you want to spend more than a couple of evenings into a local publishing effort, tackle Duane K. McCullough's SPIRIT OF ATLANTIS - The Treasure Adventure.
 By realigning historical time, McCullough argues an excellent case for the existence of Atlantis ... and that the cultures that created Atlantis influenced much of the development of the civilized world, including Greece and Rome.